Blood Cancer Causes, Symptoms, Diagnosis, and 7 TreatmentsSanjoy

 What is Blood Cancer?
 Define.

-The majority of blood cancers which is also known as hematologic malignancies begin in the bone marrow.
+The majority of blood cancer causes which is also known as hematologic malignancies begin in the bone marrow.
 However, when aberrant blood cells begin to develop out of control, they disrupt the function of regular blood cells, which fight infection and create new blood cells.

 Your blood contains a variety of cell types, including red blood cells that transport oxygen, platelets that aid in blood clotting, and white blood cells that fight infections.

 Also, they’re all descended from stem cells, which have the ability to differentiate into any type of blood cell as they divide and mature.
 Differentiation causes blood malignancies problems.
 Moreover, the timing and manner in which these issues arise determine the sort of cancer that develops.